ciarancoffey/cv/ciaranc.md

     -   Worked as a bridge between the dev teams and end customers.
     -   Debugging for the Citrix suite of products that ran on Linux, Solaris and AIX
     -   Xenserver virtualization and VMware ESXi
-    -   Storage: Fiber channel,HBA & software iSCSI, NFS, CIFS
+    -   Storage: Fibre channel,HBA & software iSCSI, NFS, CIFS
     -   Hardware, driver and OS bug finding and workarounds
     -   Orchestration with Cloudplatform
     -   Linux, Android, MacOS and OSX receivers for XenApp/XenDesktop